twhite96/hacker-scripts-python/README.md

     Listen.
 I know you want to become a *1337 haxx0r* and all, but seriously, **don't run these scripts on your main machine**.
 Use a box you can blow up with malware, or a cheap Linode server, or like I do, a VM.
 But **DON'T BE STUPID**. **USE WITH CAUTION**.

+    Also, **THIS IS FOR EDUCATIONAL PURPOSES ONLY**.
+I am not responsible for whatever happens if you break shit or get arrested for being stupid.
+I will be making a license, etc, soon.

 ## Where are them scripts??